Coffee Grinder Test – 5 Excellent Variants

 I look at steel in relation to ceramic blades, manual, automatic, electric, or without power.

-How fine the beans should be ground for espresso, filter coffee, and piston jugs.
+How fine the beans should be ground for espresso, filter coffee, and french press.

 Last but not least, can you use your coffee grinder for spices, nuts, and shortcuts?